ARTLab-GT/hexed/README.md

 installation instructions, see [`install.md`](doc/install.md).

 ## Overview
-Anyone who has spent a substantial amount of time working with CFD can attest that it is decidedly arcane and sometimes tends toward evil.
+Anyone who has spent a substantial amount of time working with computational fluid dynamics (CFD) can attest that it is decidedly arcane and sometimes tends toward evil.
 As its name suggests, Hexed scarcely presumes to change that.
 What it *can* provide is a faster, more automated solver, enabling you to practice your witchcraft on a previously unattainable scale.
 Specifically, Hexed is a C++ library which can solve the compressible Euler equations of aerodynamics on unstructured quad/hex meshes.